 There are various rituals associated with this ceremony.
-In some parts, bride’s mother performs small worship and pinches nose of groom reflecting that he is asking her daughter’s hand by rubbing his nose in front of her.
+In some parts, the bride’s mother performs small worship and pinches the nose of the groom reflecting that he is asking her daughter’s hand by rubbing his nose in front of her.
 That is why friends of groom try to cover his nose with a cloth, so she cannot pinch.
-It is also considered that person who gets a garland put first will listen and obey other for the lifetime.
+It is also considered that a person who gets a garland put first will listen and obey others for the lifetime.

-Well, this is a short description about the popular ceremony in the Hindu wedding.
+Well, this is a short description of the popular ceremony at the Hindu wedding.

-As soon as groom reaches the stage along with his baraat, the exchange of garlands takes place.
-Both bride and groom put on the garland in order to display that they have agreed to remain with each other for the whole life.
-Exchange of garlands also gives out the message that both the bride and groom have accepted each other as their life partner.
+As soon as the groom reaches the stage along with his baraat, the exchange of garlands takes place.
+Both the bride and groom put on the garland to display that they have agreed to remain with each other for the whole life.
+The exchange of garlands also gives out the message that both the bride and groom have accepted each other as their life partner.

 This ceremony takes place in many ways.
-There are versatile ideas in which bride and groom can exchange the “Varmala” (Garland).
-Some people, who perform their marriage event in temples, usually exchange the garlands in temples in front of gods and goddesses.
-Lots of people who celebrate the marriage event in garden areas usually prepare for a stage on which “Varmala” ceremony is done.
-Some people prefer to exchange garlands on big rotating machine made up of flower stage.
+There are versatile ideas in which the bride and groom can exchange the “Varmala” (Garland).
+Some people, who perform their marriage events in temples, usually exchange the garlands in temples in front of gods and goddesses.
+Lots of people who celebrate the marriage event in garden areas usually prepare for a stage on which the “Varmala” ceremony is done.
+Some people prefer to exchange garlands on a big rotating machine made up of the flowering stage.
 Some people arrange the garland ceremony near fountains or fires.
-Some people arrange the garland ceremony for bride and groom at hotels.
+Some people arrange the garland ceremony for the bride and groom at hotels.
 As per the choice, the garland ceremony is prepared and organized.
 Different people have different likes.

-Even the garland ceremony is organized on the basis of castes, creed, and culture.
+Even the garland ceremony is organized based on castes, creed, and culture.
 Many people arrange the garlands ceremony before the “Saath phere”.
 Many people arrange the garland ceremony after the “Saath Phere”.

 As per the customs, Varmala includes a variety of colorful flowers.
-The flowers of white color, red color, yellow color, green color, pink color etc are mostly seen in Varamala.
-Flowers like roses, carnations, orchids, marigold etc are used to make garlands.
+The flowers of white color, red color, yellow color, green color, pink color, etc are mostly seen in Varamala.
+Flowers like roses, carnations, orchids, marigolds, etc are used to make garlands.

 The flowers symbolize beauty, pleasure, excitement.
 All the flowers tied together imply the union due to the marital bond between the two souls.
 Modern Mala’s can consist of rupees or dollar bills which is termed as a good luck charm for the couple.